harikirank/CDC-Pipeline-Sales-Data-Kinesis-Dynamodb/README.md

     ![Publishing Data](./Images_Watermarked/25_publishing_new_data_to_dynamodb_for_ingestion_into_s3.png?raw=true)

 27. **Data Ingestion into S3**
-    - Monitoring the process of data getting ingested into the S3 bucket from DynamoDB.
+    - Monitoring the data getting captured in the S3 bucket from DynamoDB.
     ![Data Ingestion](./Images_Watermarked/26_data_getting_ingested_into_s3.png?raw=true)

 28. **Ingested Data in S3**
-    - Verification of data successfully ingested into the S3 bucket.
+    - Verification of data successfully loaded into the S3 bucket.
     ![Ingested Data Verification](./Images_Watermarked/27_ingested_data_in_s3.png?raw=true)

 29. **Data Ingested as JSON in S3 Bucket**